 5. Employers must keep employees informed while they are furloughed and identify when they will be due back at work as soon as this is known.

-6. To access the Scheme, businesses will need to submit the information of all employees that have been furloughed and their earnings to the HMRC.
+6. To access the Scheme, businesses will need to confirm with the employee in writing and submit the information of all employees that have been furloughed and their earnings to the HMRC.

 You can find more information about the Coronavirus Job Retention Scheme and how to furlough staff here.